bonitasoft/bonita-doc/md/pages.md

 Starting with Bonita 2021.1, you can also download the Bonita User and Administrator Applications (from Bonita Studio Welcome page), and get more provided pages, developped with Bonita UI Designer.

 ## Custom pages
 To create the perfect user experience for different profiles of applications users, you need to create custom pages.
-This can be done with Bonita UI Designer, on in your favorite IDE.
+This can be done with Bonita UI Designer, or in your favorite IDE.
 A few examples of custom pages:
 * Add a welcome page, with dashboards showing activity in Bonita and related external applications.
 * Provide a process owner with a dashboard showing the activity of open cases of the process.